bmegli/ev3dev-mapping/xv11test/examples/java/readme.md

 Instructions are for compiling the code on EV3

 The makefile will also work on your PC provided that:
--you have `javac`, `jar` and `make` tools in your path
+- you have `javac`, `jar` and `make` tools in your path
--the jdk version on your PC matches the jre/jdk on EV3 (alternatively modify makefile to cross-compile)
+- the jdk version on your PC matches the jre/jdk on EV3 (alternatively modify makefile to cross-compile)

 #### Building on EV3